 Jesus taught us to love one another.
 He taught that it is through unconditional love that we gain eternal life.
 Luke 10:25-28.

 We are entering a new age.
 Humanity is evolving into a higher spiritual level of being.
 Those who enter the world scene following Armageddon and the Great Purification (prophesied by Hopi,) will walk the Red Road of unconditional love.
+According to Malachi, others will be burned to stubble.
+We read there also that the righteous will walk on the ashes of the wicked.

 It is time to invite unconditional love to reside in our hearts if we would enter into life.